theperiyar/periyarinternational/content/english/blog/speech-competition.md

 - **Speech Time Limit:** Speeches must not exceed **3 minutes**.
 - **Intro with Periyar Quote:** Participants are encouraged to start their speech with a Periyar quote after introducing themselves.
 A list of quotes will be sent to your confirmation email.
-- **Topic Selection:** Participants must choose one of the provided topics for their speech.
+- **Topic Selection:** Participants must choose one of the below listed topics for their speech.
+- **Topic Restriction:** Please note that if a participant selects a topic for the speech event and is also participating in the essay competition, they must choose a different topic for the essay.
 - **Personal Perspective**: Feel free to share your thoughts, stories, or personal experiences related to your chosen topic.

 ### Speech Topics in English: